No Products in the Cart

 Finally, the Proov Insight app will automatically count out 7 days and prompt you to take a PdG test on days 7, 8, 9, and 10 past peak fertility.
 Remember to always use first morning urine and to scan your result between 5 and 10 minutes after dip!

 You must test all 4 days during the PdG testing window in order to get your Ovulation Insights and score.
 We like to see 3-4 positive PdG tests during the testing window to confirm that ovulation was in fact successful.
-Without all 4 PdG tests, the app cannot analyze your ovulation quality or calculate a score.
+Without all 4 PdG tests, the app cannot analyze your ovulation or calculate a score.

-Testing PdG levels using the Proov PdG testing protocol can give insight into your overall ovulation quality.
+Testing PdG levels using the Proov PdG testing protocol can give insight into your overall ovulation success.
 In order for ovulation to be considered “successful,” an egg must be released and PdG levels must remain adequately elevated for several days during the luteal phase (the second half of your cycle).
 If PdG levels don’t rise to an optimal level or drop too soon, we consider this to be “weak” ovulation, which can make it more difficult to successfully conceive.

 PdG is the urine metabolite of progesterone — the hormone released only after ovulation occurs and is necessary in making the uterus “sticky” enough to allow for an embryo to implant.
 Studies show that implantation most commonly occurs on days 7 through 10 past peak fertility, with the most common implantation day being day 9 past peak.
 This means having elevated levels during that window is critical for supporting implantation.